aclysma/rafx/README.md

 I am writing a higher-level crate to dogfood this and make it easier to use.

-The demo shows a basic rendering pipeline with a GLTF importer, PBR, bloom, imgui, some debug drawing, and texture drawing.
+The demo shows a basic rendering pipeline with a GLTF importer, PBR, bloom, imgui, debug draw, sprites, and dynamic light/shadows.
 It also demonstrates how to pipeline rendering with simulation.
-It's not particularly pretty, but it does show a fairly complete usage of the renderer.

 ## License